 Assertive Engagement Initiative is a series of training sessions designed to provide continued education for social service providers.
 These training sessions traditionally were hosted over a three day period.
 Assertive Engagement (AE) draws from various theories, approaches, and lenses such as Strength-Based Approaches, Trauma-Informed Care, Motivational Interviewing, Empathy, Ambivalence, Unconditional-Positive Regard, amongst many other components.

+The initiative aims to support and complement frameworks centered on racial equity, anti-oppression, and trauma-informed care.
 Assertive Engagement can apply holistically to clients, service providers, supervisors, agencies, and systems by helping us navigate power dynamics and use empathy in our interactions.
-The initiative aims to support and complement frameworks centered on equity, anti-oppression, and trauma-informed care.
+Not only are these training components taught, but they are also demonstrated through role-plays and hands-on practice.

 We provide trainings, technical assistance, and policy analysis to our partners and to county staff.
 We strive to honor the historic work by many agencies to build programs that are participant-centered, strength-based, or culturally specific.

 - Dial 2-1-1, toll-free for information about health and social services in Oregon